 Whether you’re a tadpole or a grown-up frog, meeting and seeing your favorite Disney characters brought to life is a memorable and magical experience.
 I’ll never forget the looks on Tad and Lily’s faces when they each met Mickey and Minnie for the first time!
-A simple hug and quick chat can brighten anyone’s day — and even become a major highlight of the entire trip.
+A quick chat and photo can brighten anyone’s day — and even become a major highlight of the entire trip.
 While spending the day at the parks, the traditional meet-and-greet is easily the most popular photo-op and personalized interaction.
 However, it’s not the only way to have fun with the characters!
 In this guide, we’ll reveal the different types of characters, which characters you'll find in each park and tips for making the most out of these special moments.

 Types of Disney World Characters

 At the Disney World theme parks and resorts, you’ll find two types of characters: face characters and fur characters.
-Face characters take on a fully-human form and look like real people, complete with wigs and makeup, while fur characters have a mascot-style costume with oversized heads.
+Face characters take on a fully human form and look like real people, complete with wigs and makeup, while fur characters have mascot-style costumes with oversized heads.
 Face characters include all of the Disney princesses and princes, as well as live-action characters including Jack Sparrow and Mary Poppins — just to name a few.
 Fur characters are typically animal or nonhuman characters, such as Disney’s Fab Five, the Toy Story gang and Chewbacca.
-But there are some “human” fur characters, most notably the Incredible family and Carl and Russell from "Up."
+But there are some "human" fur characters, most notably the Incredible family and Carl and Russell from "Up."
 Pretty self-explanatory, right?

 It’s important to point out that face characters can talk, but fur characters can only communicate through body language, gestures and actions.
 Consequently, the interactions will be quite different.
 Because the fur characters can’t engage in conversation, some tadpoles could find them more intimidating than the face characters.
 Not to fear!
 We have an entire post with additional tips to help tadpoles overcome those initial hesitations and fears.